camaraproject/EdgeCloud/README.md

   * Provide and manage application images to be deployed on resources within the operator network.
   * Use reserved compute resources within the operator network for the deployment of applications on VMs or containers.
   * Influence the traffic routing from the user device toward the Edge instance of the Application (https://github.com/camaraproject/TrafficInfluence).
-  * NOTE: The scope of this API family should be limited (at least at a first stage) to 4G and 5G.
+  * NOTE: The scope of these APIs should be limited (at least at a first stage) to 4G and 5G.
 * Describe, develop, document and test the APIs (with 1-2 Telcos)
 * Started: 5th July 2022